ettoremessina/function-fitting/README.md

 # Function Fitting
 The goal of this repository is to share a suite of programs written in Python to deal with the function fitting: it contains both machine and deep learning solutions, tools and examples.
-Namely, regarding deep learning, it contains code written for TensorFlow 2.x and for PyTorch 1.x; regarding machine learning, it contains some regressors like XGBoost.
+Namely, regarding deep learning, it contains code written for TensorFlow 2.x and for PyTorch 1.x; regarding machine learning, it contains some regressors like XGBoost and PyCaret.

 ## Common
 [common](./common) folder contains common scripts and tools.